 - Maintain good oral hygiene by visiting the dentist for regular teeth cleanings

 - Avoid chewing or eating hard foods or candy as they might crack or break your teeth

 - Protect your mouth at all times and avoid situations or events that could lead to dental emergencies

-According to the American Dental Association, the number of dental visits in the United States doubled from approximately 1.1 million to 2.1 million in 10 years.
+According to the American Dental Association, the number of dental visits in the United States doubled from approximately 1.1 million to 2.1 million in ten years.
 If even after taking all these precautions, a dental emergency still occurs.
-Visit the dentist’s office, explaining what has happened.
+Visit the Lovett Dental Upper Kirby office and explain what has happened.
 Don’t stay at home as this may expose you to more risks or worsen your current condition.
 Knowing what is a dental emergency and what isn’t is very important.
 This is because it helps you know how to react in both scenarios.

 Services for Treating Dental Emergencies at Lovett Dental Upper Kirby